Merge Pipeline, Crate Architecture

 end

-The CLI layer is thin: it parses arguments, calls the
+The CLI layer is thin: clap parses arguments into the Commands::Merge

 Data flow for chatter speaker-id